 Museum of Primitive Art.
-Masterpieces in the Museum of Primtive Art: Africa, Oceania, North America, Mexico, Central to South America, Peru.
+Masterpieces in the Museum of Primitive Art: Africa, Oceania, North America, Mexico, Central to South America, Peru.
 Handbook series.
 New York, NY: Museum of Primitive Art, 1965, no. 119.

 Andrew Dickson White Museum of Art.
 Pre-Columbian art of Latin America, 10th century B.C.-16th century A.D.
-Ithaca: Andrew Dickson White Museum of Art, Cornell University, 1966, 113.
+Ithaca: Andrew Dickson White Museum of Art, Cornell University, 1966, no. 113.

 The Metropolitan Museum of Art.
 Art of Oceania, Africa, and the Americas from the Museum of Primitive Art.
 New York: The Metropolitan Museum of Art, 1969, no. 504.

-The American Federation of Arts.
+American Federation of Arts.
 Primitive Art Masterworks: an exhibition jointly organized by the Museum of Primitive Art and the American Federation of Arts, New York.
-New York: The American Federation of Arts, 1974, no. 40.
+New York: American Federation of Arts, 1974, no. 40.

 Newton, Douglas.
 Masterpieces of Primitive Art: The Nelson A. Rockefeller Collection.
 New York: Alfred A. Knopf, 1978, p.
 127.

-Young-Sanchez, Margaret.
+Young-Sánchez, Margaret.
 Tiwanaku: Ancestors of the Inca.
 Denver: Denver Art Museum, 2004, pp. 35, 195, fig, 2.14.